-The D2EE project is the winner of the East Midlands Energy Efficiency Awards 2018.
+The D2EE project is the winner of the East Midlands Energy Efficiency Awards 2018 and 2019.

 We can work with your business to improve energy efficiency and reduce operating costs.
 Support available until October 2019.